-The glucoamylase enzyme is produced by an Aspergillus niger microorganism expressing the glucoamylase from Gloeophyllum trabeum.
+The glucoamylase enzyme is produced by an Aspergillus niger microorganism expressing the glucoamylase from Penicillium oxalicum.
 The host strain is a modified (protease-deficient) Aspergillus niger strain (BO-1) derived from a natural isolate of Aspergillus niger C40-1.
-The

-C40-1 cell lineage has a long history of safe use at Novozymes for production of food enzymes and has given rise to a number of food enzyme production strains, which are used for production of previously evaluated and regulatory approved food enzymes.
+The C40-1 cell lineage has a long history of safe use at Novozymes for production of food enzymes